 Not only is this a highly rewarding thing to do, but it also saves you a pretty penny (over the long run).
 As you are probably more than aware, you can either buy ready-made kits or source all the components and ingredients needed yourself.

-A word of caution, however, this hobby is very, very smelly!
+A word of caution, however, this hobby does tend to smell a bit.

-For more advanced brewers you can begin to experiment by adding in other things to produce your very own flavor of a beer.
-If you are not a big fan of beer you could always ferment some wines.
+For more advanced brewers, you can begin to experiment by adding in other ingredients to produce your very own flavor of beer.
+If you are not a big fan of beer, you could always try fermenting wines instead.

 Much like brewing beer, many engineers like to keep themselves busy with something productive that isn't necessarily related to their work.
-Woodworking and metalworking are also very popular pastimes that engineers take particular enjoyment of.
+Woodworking and metalworking, it turns out, are also very popular pastimes for engineers.

-Whether that be making basic furniture or making basic tools like jigs, woodworking is both enjoyable and rewarding.
-You never know this hobby might turn into a burning passion down the line.
+Whether that is making basic furniture or more complex projects, woodworking is both enjoyable and rewarding.
+You never know when this hobby might turn into a burning passion, perhaps even a new career down the line.

 Many attest to the connection they get working with their hands and wood or metal.
 The smell, texture, and satisfaction it brings when you put together something you've honed and designed yourself is almost unparalleled.

-Whilst this is a great hobby for anyone, not just engineers, these hobbies do require some initial investment to acquire the tools you'll need.
+Whilst this is a great hobby for anyone, not just engineers, these hobbies do require some initial investment to acquire the materials, tools, and equipment you'll need.

 From mountain biking to kayaking, outdoor sports are another way engineers like to let their hair down.
 Of course, this is not going to be for everyone, but if you love the outdoors you might want to consider this as a hobby.

-Not only do they tend to keep you fit but you also get plenty of sunshine and get to see the world.
-Obviously, this kind of hobby does come with the very real risk of getting injured, but that's part of the fun.
+Not only do they tend to keep you fit, but you also get plenty of sunshine and a chance to get from behind the desk.
+Obviously, this kind of hobby does come with the very real risk of getting injured, but for some, that's part of the fun.

-If you find yourself cooped up a lot with your work you might want to seriously consider any kind of outdoor sport as a hobby to keep you sane.
+If you find yourself cooped up a lot with your work, you might want to seriously consider any kind of outdoor sport as a hobby to keep you sane - and healthy.

 Many who shoot like to understand the basic mechanics of their weapons and take great pride in cleaning and repairing them themselves.
 Some also like to make their own bullets (called handloading) - though not necessarily for the sake of saving money.

-Like the guns themselves, anyone who makes their own ammunition partakes in it for the pure academic pleasure of it.
+Like the guns themselves, anyone who makes their own ammunition partakes in it for the pure academic pleasure of it (usually).

-Other engineers seem to like to take to the air of a free weekend.
-This hobby is highly demanding of your mental faculties and tends to be quite an expensive undertaking - so bear that in mind.
+Other engineers seem to like to take to the air during their free time.
+This hobby is highly demanding of your mental faculties and tends to be quite an expensive undertaking -- so bear that in mind.